Legendary Picks Up Superpowered 'Brilliance' for a Film Adaptation

 In Wyoming, a little girl reads people’s darkest secrets by the way they fold their arms.
 In New York, a man sensing patterns in the stock market racks up $300 billion.
 In Chicago, a woman can go invisible by being where no one is looking.
 They’re called “brilliants,” and since 1980, one percent of people have been born this way.
 Nick Cooper is among them; a federal agent, Cooper has gifts rendering him exceptional at hunting terrorists.
 His latest target may be the most dangerous man alive, a brilliant drenched in blood and intent on provoking civil war.
 But to catch him, Cooper will have to violate everything he believes in—and betray his own kind.

 For good reason, the story has been compared to X-Men, but sounds more like the graphic novel series Rising Stars from J. Michael Straczynski, just with a different setting and not so epic stakes.
 The book won't be published until July but it sounds like it might be worth checking out.
-Fox (where X-Men has a movie home) tried to pick up the project, but a deal name came to fruition.
+Fox (where X-Men has a movie home) tried to pick up the project, but a deal never came to fruition.
 This sounds like a solid property, and could make one hell of a film, especially after films like Chronicle and Kick-Ass, which dealt with different kinds of superheroes in a grounded fashion, have impressed audiences.
 Sound good?